Beyond the Known World

 I was told that this is a very remote and unique

-volcanically active archipelago and that
+volcanically active archipelago and that is very

 rarely visited and hardly known.